 Addition and Subtraction Games:

 Sequence Numbers – All of the Sequence board games get high ratings for their pattern seeking fun.This is one brings in addition and subtraction practice.
 Reviewers tell us that the mathematics involved are best for kids first grade through third grade – or to help older kids brush up on addition and subtraction skills.
-One game player mentions she extended the age/skill range of playability by making some more advanced cards.
+One review from a teachers mentions that she extended the age/skill range of playability of this math board game by making some more advanced cards.

 Learning Resources I Sea 10!
 Game – This math board game helps kids practice adding numbers up to 10.
 The Sea 10! game is flexible and can be played in easier or harder ways depending on how kids are at “seeing 10” with groups of numbers.
 Kids just getting a handle on adding to 10 can be looking for 2 numbers that together make 10.
 Kids who are a more practiced can look for 3 addends to make 10.